-I started by painting a base coat in a beautiful blue, Country Blue from (affiliate link) Pure & Original Classico paint, which happens to be my favorite chalk based paint.
+I started by painting a base coat in a beautiful blue, Country Blue from (affiliate link) Pure & Original Classico paint, which happens to be one of my favorite chalk based paints.

-I let this dry, and then, using P & O Sea Salt, I (4) dry brushed it over the raised areas giving it some highlights.
+I let this dry, and then, using the color Sea Salt, I dry brushed it over the raised areas giving it some highlights.

 It was so much fun scraping away some of the layers, and seeing that beautiful timeworn finish emerge.

 Now instead of having a dull, solid brown look, this lamp has been revamped into an “antique altar candlestick”.

 It looks as though it was made a century ago!

 Authentic antique altar sticks are so hard to find and their prices can be exorbitant.